maso17271/Photo-Gallery/README.md

 # Photo-Gallery
-A vanilla JS photo gallery
+A vanilla JS photo gallery using the Unsplash API to generate photos based on user input.